humesandrew/regex/README.md

 # Author

-Thank you for reading my tutorial.
+Thank you, for reading my tutorial.
 For more information, visit me at:

 [Repository](https://github.com/humesandrew/regex)